Major Options

 B. Comparative study of literature and culture in one language (normally not English) and one other non-literary discipline (e.g. music, film, art, history, geography, physics, etc.).

-This typically includes 2-4 Comparative Literature courses above COLT10, fluency in one language (3-4 upper-level courses), and substantive preparation in a non-literary discipline (3-4 upper level courses).
+Students must demonstrate fluency in one language beyond English.
+This typically involves 3-4 upper-level courses or other evidence of advanced work in the respective language.
+Furthermore students take 2-4 Comparative Literature courses above COLT10, and demonstrate substantive preparation in a non-literary discipline (3-4 upper level courses).

 Option B Worksheet.pdf